The Star-Spangled Banner: America’s Best-Known Preindustrial Textile

-Hands down, the best-known textile (defined as an article made of woven, knitted, or felted cloth) produced in the United States and still in existence is the Star-Spangled Banner, the famous flag that flew over Fort McHenry during the War of 1812 and which was immortalized in song by Francis Scott Key.
-More than 12 million people have viewed it in its display case at the Smithsonian Institution, with its 15 broad stripes and 15 bright stars, and millions more have intoned its praises while singing the American national anthem, “The Star-Spangled Banner.”
+Hands down, the best-known preindustrial textile (defined as an article made of woven, knitted, or felted cloth) that was produced in the United States and is still in existence is the Star-Spangled Banner, the famous flag that flew over Fort McHenry during the War of 1812, and which was immortalized in song by Francis Scott Key.
+More than 12 million people have viewed the Star-Spangled Banner in its display case at the Smithsonian Institution, with its 15 broad stripes and 15 bright stars, and millions more have intoned its praises while singing the American national anthem, “The Star-Spangled Banner.”

-The Star-Spangled Banner was sewn in the summer of 1813 by Mary Young Pickersgill, a professional flagmaker who lived in Baltimore, Maryland.
+The Star-Spangled Banner is a preindustrial textile, which is to say that its cloth and thread was all made by hand.
+It was sewn in the summer of 1813 by Mary Young Pickersgill, a professional flagmaker who lived in Baltimore, Maryland.
 She was hired by Major George Armistead, the commander of Fort McHenry, a large, granite, star-shaped bastion that guarded the entrance to Baltimore harbor.
 Charged with defending the city against a possible attack from the sea, Armistead was expecting trouble.
 Just the year before, the United States had declared war on Great Britain, and the War of 1812 was underway.
 Baltimore was a likely target because it was the home port of many of the American privateers that supplemented the United States’ undersized Navy – privately owned ships carrying official letters of marque issued by the American government that empowered them to engage in combat and seize British ships as prizes of war.
 Therefore, in July, Armistead hired Pickersgill, a 29-year-old widow, to make two flags.
 One was to be a giant, 30 feet by 42 feet, capable of easily being seen by ships approaching Baltimore harbor from Chesapeake Bay.
 Such huge flags, flown from tall poles, were not unusual.
 In an age before lighthouses, they served during daylight as guideposts to ships at sea seeking harbors.
 Armistead also ordered a second, smaller flag, 17 feet by 25 feet.
 The second flag was a “storm flag,” to be flown during storms, to preserve the larger, more expensive flag from being damaged.
 Armistead boasted that, if the British intended to attack Baltimore, he wanted them to be able to find it.
 He authorized that Pickersgill be paid $405.90 for the large flag – the Star-Spangled Banner – and $168.54 for the storm flag.

 Pickersgill was an experienced flagmaker.
 Born in Philadelphia, she had come to Baltimore with her mother, Rebecca Young, who also made flags.
 Baltimore had grown rapidly in the early years of the new 19th century, quickly becoming the metropolitan center of the Chesapeake Bay region.
 (Washington and Annapolis remained little more than small towns.)
 The growth of Baltimore-based shipping meant a ready market for flagmakers, as all ships, commercial or military, flew their national flags.
 But the flag for Fort McHenry was Pickersgill’s masterpiece.
 Assisted by her daughter, three nieces, a 13-year-old indentured servant, and possibly her mother, Pickersgill began the flag at home, but soon realized that she would need more space.
 She finished the job at Claggett’s brewery across the street.
 Today, Pickersgill’s two-story brick house at 844 East Pratt Street is a national landmark and museum, operated by the National Park Service.
 Most of the big flag was made of wool.
 The five-pointed stars, two feet in diameter, were made of cotton, then an expensive fiber.
 On August 19, both flags were delivered to Fort McHenry.